-The 2021-2022 Professional Development Fellowship (PDF) program application window will open April 15, 2021 8:00 AM (EDT) and will close April 30, 2021.
+The 2021-2022 Professional Development Fellowship (PDF) program application window is now closed.
 Selection Committees will convene over the coming months, and applicants will be notified of their results no later than July 30, 2021.

 State Magazine Article